 Depending on your situation, it’s possible to simplify matters through federal student loan consolidation.
 With this process, your loans are grouped together in a way that allows you to make only one payment each month.
-You can start the federal loan consolidation process by going to StudentLoans.gov.
+You can start the federal loan consolidation process by going to the Federal Student Aid website.

-If you have multiple private student loans from different lenders, refinancing using one lender can help you get on top of the payments.
-It’s often easier to keep track if you only need to make one payment and you only have one interest rate.
+Borrowers can consolidate private and federal student loans through refinancing.
+In some cases, this could lead to a lower interest rate, which in turn could save you money overall.
+Good credit is required for refinancing your student loans, so make sure your score is 670 or above.
+If you have multiple private student loans from different lenders, refinancing with one lender can help you get on top of the payments.
+It’s often easier to keep track if you only need to make one payment and only have one interest rate.

 When you receive the information from your servicer, look for directions on setting up your account for online management.
 You should be able to receive your statement electronically and make payments online.

 Once this information is in your financial institution’s system, you can go in once a month to pay your bill, or have your bank or credit union pay it automatically.

 Now that you’ve made your first student loan payment, it’s a good idea to understand how your payments are applied.

-If you owe fees due to late or missed payments, those are often applied even before the interest.
+If, however, you owe fees due to late or missed payments, those are often applied even before the interest.
 So if you fall behind on your debt, even less of your monthly payment will go toward principal reduction.
 Using the example above, if your late fees and previously accrued interest add up to $250, that will come out of your payment first.
 Your monthly interest is then taken out of the remaining $202, leaving only $177 to reduce your principal.